How to Use mkdir, touch, and echo - Create Files in Linux

 Pitfall 5: Using Non-ASCII Characters in Filenames

-Lina: Can I use characters like Japanese with mkdir?
+Lina: Can I use non-ASCII characters like Japanese with mkdir?

 Linny-senpai: Technically yes, but it's best to avoid it.
 It can cause encoding issues or make scripts harder to work with.
 Stick to alphanumeric characters, hyphens, and underscores for filenames.